sendgrid/sendgrid-php/USAGE.md

 **This endpoint allows you to retrieve the lists that a given recipient belongs to.**

 Each recipient can be on many lists.
-This endpoint gives you all of the lists that anyone recipient has been added to.
+This endpoint gives you all of the lists that any one recipient has been added to.

 The Contacts API helps you manage your [Marketing Campaigns](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/index.html) recipients.